davidwalter0/k8s-cfg/README.md

 Simple config and command line interface for working with a k8s services or replicas.

-Create the files make-yaml usage and mycfg in .cfg/ examples are in the .cfg directory.
+Create the files make-yaml usage and config in .cfg/ examples are in the .cfg directory.

 There is a namespacing make-yaml example to configure renames,